mlafeldt/protips/2013/01/terminal_colors_with_tput.md

 # Terminal colors with tput

 Using `echo -e` and escape sequences for terminal colors is a bad habit.
-The portable alternative is [tput](http://en.wikipedia.org/wiki/Tput).
+The portable¹ alternative is [tput](http://en.wikipedia.org/wiki/Tput).

 This shell snippet - copied 1:1 from [Git's source code](https://github.com/git/git/blob/master/t/test-lib.sh) - implements a simple `say_color` function based on tput: